-Always check the 'Scholarships' section under the 'Student Intranet' of EE homepage.
+Always check the 'Scholarships' section from 'Information for Current Students' under 'Students' of EE homepage.

-- Q16 Where can I get the lab manuals, experiment schedules and safety guidelines?Go to the 'Student Intranet'.
-Again, the username and password are "eestudent". - Q17 Can I work in the laboratory after the laboratory class?
+Q16 Where can I get the lab manuals, experiment schedules and safety guidelines?

+Go to the 'Student Intranet'.

+Q17 Can I work in the laboratory after the laboratory class?

 You are encouraged to do so!
-Please check the laboratory opening hours from the 'Student Intranet'. - Q18 How can I manage to complete my final year project if I go on exchange in my final year of study?
+Please check the laboratory opening hours and be mindful of the safety guidelines from the 'Student Intranet'.

+Q18 How can I manage to complete my final year project if I go exchange in my final year of study?
 Is delay in graduation a must?

 Students successfully got a place in the exchange programme can seek approval from the department on completing your second semester of final year project in summer term where applicable.
-Please refer to EE student exchange programme webpage http://www.ee.cityu.edu.hk/home/studentlife\exchange\outbound\faq.html for more details.
+Please refer to EE student exchange programme webpage for more details.